How to Watermark Photos for Blog, Instagram, and Online Store

 On a blog, your images often get indexed by Google Image Search.
 When someone finds your image in search results, your watermark tells them where it came from.
 A website URL in your watermark turns image traffic into actual website visits.

-On Instagram, photos get screenshotted and reshared constantly.
+On Instagram, photos are constantly being screenshots and reshared.
 A subtle watermark in the lower corner of your image travels with every repost.
-Your Instagram handle becomes the watermark text for most people, because it links back directly to your profile.
+Your Instagram handle serves as the watermark for most people because it links directly to your profile.

-On an online store, product photos get stolen by competitors and dropshippers.
-A watermark across a product image stops someone from using your work to sell the same item elsewhere.
+On online stores, competitors and dropshippers steal product photos.
+A watermark on a product image prevents others from using your work to sell the same item elsewhere.
 Placement here is more aggressive than on a blog.

-Knowing the purpose before you watermark saves you from doing it wrong.
+Knowing the purpose before you watermark helps ensure you do it correctly.

 What to Write in Your Watermark